 The issue of Farmer Managerial Sovereignty needs to be pursued as a relevant concept, investigated further and researched in other places.
+Are tomorrow's farmers and farm managers becoming monitors and adjudicators of digital data rather than direct observers and interactors with farm reality?
 The voices of farmers and farm managers and their mental health and well-being, need to be better registered among policy-makers and those who are most likely to constrain FMS unnecessarily.
 It must always be realised that FMS is not a concept seeking absolute autocracy and thus is not a threat to responsible land husbandry and management but rather the guarantor of it in the hands of enabled practitioners.